mantik-ai/core/doc/Glossary.md

 All Terms are defined in the Way Mantik Core is using them

+## Action

+Something the planner (and with it, the Engine) can execute.
+It contains all necessary dependencies, is serializable and changes state (e.g. using many resources or deploying/saving something).

 ## Algorithm

 A MantikItem which transforms input data to output data.